hunterdyar/Unity-Markdown-Importer/README.md

 	{
 		BlogPostFrontmatter data = markdown.GetFrontmatter<BlogPostFrontmatter>();
 		Debug.Log("The title is " + data.title);
+		Debug.Log("Body text is " + markdown.Body.text);
 	}
 }
 ```

-Reference an asset with the type "MarkdownObject", and get frontmatter data with the "GetFrontmatter" function.
+Reference an asset with the type "MarkdownObject", and get frontmatter data with the "GetFrontmatter<T>" function.
 We have to specify the correct type here.
 Although the serialized object keeps a reference to this type, I want runtime code not to use janky assembly reflection setup.
 We get to keep our type safety and nice autocompletes this way.
 Since the "janky" code is only editor-side, I think it's a good-enough solution.

+We can read the rest of the file as a TextAsset with the ".Body" TextAsset property of the MarkdownObject.

 ## Limitations

-Types are serialized as strings, so one can't have two frontmatter types with the same name (ie: in different namespaces).
+Types are serialized as strings, so one can't have two frontmatter types with the same name (i.e.: in different namespaces).

 Frontmatter MUST use three hyphens on the first line, and at the end of the frontmatter.
 This is standard.